 Meetings.
 During the term of this Agreement, the Parties will meet in person or by phone on a periodic basis to discuss results of Participant’s testing and evaluation activities.
 The project managers of both Parties designated in Exhibit B will be responsible for coordinating such meetings.
 The project manager for each Party may be replaced upon written notice thereof to the other Party.

 Acceptance Testing.
-In consideration of the early access to the 3PARdata System Equipment and System Software, and provided that the Acceptance Criteria set forth in Exhibit D have been satisfied, the Parties agree that the terms and conditions set forth in Exhibit D shall apply.
+In consideration of the early access to the 3PARdata System Equipment and System Software, and provided that the Acceptance Criteria set forth in Exhibit D have been satisfied, the Parties agree that the terms and conditions set forth in Exhibit E shall apply; provided, however, nothing in this Agreement shall require Participant to purchase all or any portion of the System Equipment or System Software regardless of whether or not it satisfies the Acceptance Criteria set forth in Exhibit D.

 Equipment Maintenance and Operation.

 Limited Access.
-Participant shall (i) maintain the System Equipment, System Software and Evaluation Materials (“3PARdata Materials”) in a secure, temperature-controlled room with restricted access by third parties; (ii) monitor the 3PARdata Materials and take reasonable measures to prevent unauthorized access to or tampering with the 3PARdata Materials; and (iii) brief employees who will be performing testing and evaluation of the 3PARdata Materials regarding the sensitive and confidential nature of the 3PARdata Materials.
+Participant shall (i) maintain the System Equipment, System Software and Evaluation Materials (“3PARdata Materials”) in a secure, temperature-controlled room with restricted access by third parties; (ii) monitor the 3PARdata Materials and take reasonable measures to prevent unauthorized access to or tampering with the 3PARdata Materials (subject to the provisions of Section 4.3 below); and (iii) brief employees who will be performing testing and evaluation of the 3PARdata Materials regarding the sensitive and confidential nature of the 3PARdata Materials.

 Use of Current Version.
-Participant agrees to perform its testing and evaluation activities as set forth in this Agreement using the most current version, and any modifications, upgrades, updates and bug fixes, of the System Equipment, System Software and Evaluations Materials that 3PARdata may provide to Participant during the term of this Agreement.
+3PARdata agrees to provide the most current version of the System Equipment, System Software and Evaluation Materials for Participant’s testing and evaluation activities as set forth in this Agreement, whether or not such current version is commercially available to third parties.
 Participant shall allow 3PARdata to access Participant’s facilities at a mutually agreed upon time to the extent reasonably necessary to perform any updates, upgrades, modifications, repairs and/or troubleshooting of the System Equipment and System Software.

 Remote Access.
 Remote access will not be available to 3PARdata except on a pre-approved case-by-case basis.

 Reasonable Care.
 Participant shall treat and maintain the System Equipment with the same degree of care as Participant uses with respect to its own valuable equipment, but in no event less than a reasonable degree of care for equipment of a similar kind and importance.
-To the extent Participant fails to use reasonable care, Participant shall assume all risk of loss, damage, theft or destruction of the System Equipment while it is in the possession of Participant, and shall reimburse 3PARdata for any costs of repair or replacement.
+To the extent Participant fails to use reasonable care (as determined by a Court of competent jurisdiction), Participant shall assume all risk of loss, damage, theft or destruction of the System Equipment while it is in the possession of Participant, and shall reimburse 3PARdata for any costs of repair or replacement.

 Encumbrances.
 Participant shall (i) keep all System Equipment provided to Participant by 3PARdata free of all security interests, liens and other encumbrances and (ii) maintain on the System Equipment a notice to be affixed by 3PARdata stating that such System Equipment is owned by 3PARdata.